GGOS Topical Meeting on Geohazards

 Code of Conduct

 GGOS follows the Code of Conduct of the International Union of Geodesy and Geophysics (IUGG) and their anti-harassment guidelines.
-These code and guidelines apply for all GGOS meeting.
+These code and guidelines apply for all GGOS meetings.
 GGOS opposes any discrimination or harassment based on such factors as age, citizenship, disability, ethnic origin, gender identity, language, political or other opinion, religion, or sexual orientation.
 We will follow IUGG’s Anti-Harassment Guidelines to prevent any form of harassment or discrimination, and to ensure an inclusive atmosphere that encourages the free expression and exchange of scientific ideas and results.

 All attendees of GGOS meetings have a role to play in creating an inviting and harassment-free environment through their own behaviour and by discouraging harassment and discrimination by others.